Hashimoto's thyroiditis is a common cause of hypothyroidism that is often misdiagnosed as depression or other mental health conditions.

 Imagine having all the symptoms of a major mental illness such as manic depression, paranoid schizophrenia, psychotic depression, or even a bipolar disorder.
 One day you wake up with overflowing physical energy, even feeling severely anxious, with a rapid heartbeat, profuse sweating, trembling hands, and diarrhea, and you can’t stop losing weight.
 Then soon enough, without warning, your energy plummets.
 You feel like a slug, are constipated, your hair starts falling out, you gain weight no matter how little you eat, and you are severely depressed.
 You may have difficulty swallowing, sound hoarse, and feel like you have swallowed something that wont go down.
 And then, suddenly, your old symptoms return, and you feel anxious, sweaty, trembling, and panicky.
 This cycle can repeat itself again and again.

-While your symptoms resemble a mental health issue, they could be signs of Hashimoto’s disease, one cause of hypothyroidism.
-Hashimoto’s disease, also known as autoimmune thyroiditis or simply “Hashimoto’s, is caused by an autoimmune disorder.
+While your symptoms resemble a mental health issue, they could be signs of Hashimoto’s thyroiditis, one cause of hypothyroidism.
+Hashimoto’s thyroiditis, also known as autoimmune thyroiditis or simply “Hashimoto’s, is caused by an autoimmune disorder.
 In this case, the body’s immune system sees the thyroid gland as a foreign body and begins to attack, damaging and killing thyroid cells along the way.
-As the cells are damaged or destroyed, they release their stored thyroid hormone, causing classing hyperthyroid symptoms such as anxiety, panic attacks, shaking hands, sweating, and a racing heart.
+As the cells are damaged or destroyed, they release their stored thyroid hormone, causing classic hyperthyroid symptoms such as anxiety, panic attacks, shaking hands, sweating, and a racing heart.

 Each autoimmune attack causes more and more damage to the thyroid gland until, ultimately, the gland is no longer able to produce adequate thyroid hormones.
 Every cell in the body needs thyroid hormones, so a deficiency can wreak havoc on the entire system, causing depression, weight gain, severe fatigue, brain fog, memory loss, and even overall body aches.